emad-elsaid/emad-elsaid.github.io/Youtube Scripting.md

 # Greeting
 A signature sentence. repeat it every video.
+Introduce yourself and your channel.

 > Hey what's up, I'm MKBHD here